finos/datahelix/generator/docs/GeneratorSetup.md

 In "Project": specify a Project SDK (Java 1.8), clicking "New..." if necessary.
 Set Project language level to 8.

-Open the "Maven Projects" Tool Window, and double-click _Lifecycle > compile_.
+Open the "Gradle Projects" Tool Window, and double-click _Tasks > build > build.
-This is only necessary when your Maven dependencies change.
-Otherwise prefer the IDE's built-in Build.
+Your IDE may do this automatically for you.

 Navigate to the `App.java` file (...\datahelix\generator\src\main\java\com\scottlogic\deg\generator\App.java).
 Right click and debug - *this will fail*.